RCIC-UCI-Public/website-rcic/docs/source/about/intro.rst

 ============

-The Research Cyberinfrastructure Center :term:`RCIC` at the University of California, Irvine deploys and supports resources for the UCI research community.
+The Research Cyberinfrastructure Center :term:`RCIC` at the University of California, Irvine deploys and supports resources for the UCI research community is the focal point of contact for providing High Performance Computing clusters and Scalable Storage Systems.
 These include:

 **Computing Cluster**
   :ref:`hpc3` is a scalable cluster-based computing infrastructure, UCI's next generation of shared computing supporting both a condo and pay-per-cycle model.
   It includes a rich collection of domain-specific :ref:`modules` software packages.

-**Storage systems**
+**Storage Systems**
-  These storage systems  are used for storing and analyzing research data:
+  These storage Systems  are used for storing and analyzing research data:

   - :ref:`crsp` - Campus Research Storage Pool.
 Highly-reliable, encrypted-at-rest, scalable data storage system available across the UCI campus network.